asiiapiazza/Lyrics-Card-Generator/README.md

-# Spotify Lyric Cards Maker
+Lyric Cards Generator
-A website for creating Spotify Lyric Cards
+A website for creating Lyric Cards, inspired by the Spotify Lyric Cards